Tampa Schools with Digital Media Production Courses

 This program is designed for students wanting to obtain entry-level careers in web production.
 This 15-credit program includes classes in HTML, digital audio/visual design, digital animation design, multimedia graphics design, and scripting.

-Students must complete 64 credits, including 15 credits in general education, in order to complete this degree program.
+Students must complete 60 credits, including 15 credits in general education, in order to complete this degree program.
 Two concentration options are available to choose from: game design and development and multimedia developer.
 In the game design and development track, coursework includes multimedia authoring, digital audio/video design, digital animation design, and game development and design.
-The multimedia developer track includes classes in presentations systems, multimedia authoring, web scripting, and educational technology.
+The multimedia developer track includes classes in presentations systems, multimedia authoring, web scripting, and programming logic.

-Associate in Science and Associate in Applied Science in Digital Television and Media Production
+Associate in Science in Digital Television and Media Production

-Students can choose from 21 degree and eight certificate programs, as well as 11 minors, within the College of Arts and Letters' seven departments.
+Students can choose from 21 degree and eight certificate programs within the College of Arts and Letters' eight departments.
 The Art Department houses the digital arts and new media production programs.
-Ten faculty members are employed in the Art Department.
+Sixteen faculty members are employed in the Art Department.

 In this BFA program, students learn to creatively use computers through studio training.
 Students learn the most up-to-date software programs and study such topics as computer graphics, 3-D animation, art history, digital imaging, digital illustration, and art and technology.
 A portfolio review is required at the start of the junior year.
 Internship opportunities are available to interested students.

-This BA program incorporates concepts in information technology management, art, music, communication, and writing.
+This BFA program incorporates concepts in information technology management, art, music, communication, and writing.
 Students learn to create applications for various media platforms, including the Internet.
-All students must take 16 specific classes, which include digital imaging, digital arts, application development, creative writing, and world music.
-Students can also choose from four concentration areas: communication, information technology management, English and writing, or music.
+Topics include digital media, application development, writing for online audiences, communication, a two-credit professional seminar, a two-to-four-credit senior project in FMX, writing for interactive media, online production, multimedia and installation art, recording and electronic music.
+Additionally, students will also explore areas like digital illustration, 3D animation, narrative production, experimental filmmaking, and digital imaging.
+Students can also choose from five concentration areas: communication, information technology management, English and writing, music or film, animation and new media.

 Other School Options

-About 20 miles outside of Tampa in Clearwater, FL, St. Petersburg College has several digital media production programs, including a certificate or Associate of Science (AS) degree in digital graphic design, digital media technology production, digital video production, interactive web or video game foundations.
+About 20 miles outside of Tampa in Clearwater, FL, St. Petersburg College has several digital media production programs, including a digital arts, media and interactive web design associate's degree and certificates in digital graphic design, digital media multimedia presentation, digital media video production and digital media multimedia foundations.
 Polk State College in Winter Haven, FL, which is about 45 miles from Tampa, also offers digital media technology programs where students can earn AS degrees or certificates.
-Both the degree and certificate programs offer specialization areas in web production, graphic design and digital video production.
+Both the degree and certificate programs offer specialization areas in web production, graphic design and video production.